mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 A weapon cannot use the Auto trait in the same action as the Scope trait or an aiming action.

 **Blast X:** This weapon has an explosive component or is otherwise able to affect targets spread across a wide area.
-Upon a successful attack, damage is rolled against every target within the weapon’s Blast score in meters.
+Upon a successful attack, damage is rolled against every target within the weapon's Blast score in meters.
 Dodge Reactions may not be made against a Blast weapon but targets may dive for cover.
-Cover may be taken advantage of if it lies between a target and the center of the weapon’s Blast.
+Cover may be taken advantage of if it lies between a target and the center of the weapon's Blast.

 Bulky: A Bulky weapon has a powerful recoil or is simply extremely heavy – this makes it difficult to use effectively in combat by someone of a weak physical stature.
 A Traveller using a Bulky weapon must have STR 9 or higher to use it without penalty.
 Otherwise, all attack rolls will have a negative DM equal to the difference between their STR DM and +1.